Honest Masterworks Review 2025: How NOT to Invest in Art

 Faux Demand

-On their signup page they mention there is a 160,000 person wait list (faux demand) and they have a special link for affiliate promoters that claims their readers get to skip the wait list (special treatment).
+On their signup page they (used to?) mention there is a 160,000 person wait list (faux demand) and they have a special link for affiliate promoters that claims their readers get to skip the wait list (special treatment).

 Does a velvet rope part when you click the link too?
 Quick, slip the Masterworks bouncer a twenty!